DFMO in Children With Type 1 Diabetes

 Focus Areas: Beta Cell Therapies

 What is This Study?

-In this phase 1 study, alpha difluoromethylornithine (DFMO), a medication most commonly used to treat sleeping sickness is being given to participants aged 12-40 who have been diagnosed with Type 1 diabetes within the past 2-8 months.
+In this phase 1 study, alpha difluoromethylornithine (DFMO), a medication most commonly used to treat sleeping sickness is being given to participants aged 12-40 who have been diagnosed with type 1 diabetes within the past two to eight months.
 DFMO has been shown to preserve beta cell production and delay diabetes onset in mice.

 Why do We Care?

 This is an entirely new type of medication for the preservation of beta cells.
-As a phase 1 study, the primary outcome is to determine what a safe level of DFMO is up to 750 mg per day.
+As a Phase 1 study, the primary outcome is to determine what a safe level of DFMO is up to 750 mg per day.
 The secondary outcomes will be to measure the biomarkers of beta cell stress, as well as measures of insulin production/glycemia.
-If this drug is proven safe at higher doses, it will be an exciting and novel way approach to slowing and preventing the development of T1D.
+If this drug is proven safe at higher doses, it will be an exciting and novel way approach to slowing and preventing the development of type 1 diabetes (T1D).